onflow/flow-go/CodingConventions.md

 from the node's main consensus logic, which is trusted.

-### Byzantine Inputs result in benign sentinel errors
+### External Byzantine messages result in benign sentinel errors

 Any input that is coming from another node is untrusted and the vertex processing should gracefully handle any arbitrarily malicious input.
 Under no circumstances should a byzantine input result in the vertex's internal state being corrupted.